-Our main hospital in East Jerusalem has been operating for over 130 years.
+Our main hospital in East Jerusalem has been operating for 137 years.
 The hospital is the main provider of eye care for Palestinians in East Jerusalem, and sees many of the most complex eye cases from across the oPt, which are referred to us from medical centres across the West Bank and Gaza.
 As it is the only charitable provider of eye care, the importance of the hospital for the region cannot be overstated.

-St John Eye Hospital has a large outpatients department, specialist eye units, operating theatres and 24 hour eye emergency services
+St John Eye Hospital has a large outpatients department, specialist eye units, operating theatres and 24-hour eye emergency services

 Our hospital is internationally recognised as operating to the highest standards.
 St John Eye Hospital recently became the first Palestinian hospital to be awarded the three-year Joint Commission International (JCI) accreditation.
 JCI is a US-based organisation that has established patient safety and quality service standards for health facilities worldwide.